 Golf carts are the main way to get around the island and are a great way of touring around.
 As with cycling, you can explore Holbox town, Punto Cocos or head out to Las Nubes.
 You do need to be careful as the sandy streets often flood (even in dry season) creating huge puddles that can be difficult to get through.

 Our kids loved cruising around in a golf cart and enjoyed the adventure of getting stuck in a massive puddle.
 Golf carts can be rented by the hour or day.
-We paid 500/3 hours.
+Expect to pay about 1000 pesos/4 hours.
 There are lots of places around town that rent golf carts.
 You will need to leave ID with them.

 3 Islands Tour